krhoyt/Kevin/11ty/posts/2021-07-20-items-and-renderers.md

 The thing about `object` though, is that it can be whatever you want it to be.
 This can help us think about our list component in new ways.

 You see, what we have created here is not so much a list component, but rather an email-list component.
 When you think of the content division (`div`) tag or that paragraph (`p`) tag, they can be used in myriad of ways.
-This list component can only be used to display email.
+This list component can only be used to display email; and potentially only from an `Array` of `Email` instances.

 In order to make our list into a generic list - a list that can list rows of a variety of items - we need to think about abstracting the content that gets rendered.
 To account for this, we can add a property that lets the developer using our component specify what tag should be used to render the data.